vehicle-lang/vehicle/doc/source/language/tensors.rst

 Creation
 --------

-There are two ways to create elements of a tensor type.
+There are two ways to create instances of a tensor type.
 The first is to use the same syntax as when creating a ``List``, i.e. ``[x_1, ..., x_n]``.
 For example, the 2-by-2 identity matrix can be defined as follows: